Fetal growth and development

 Check out our video for an overview of some of our work

-The bugs that shape us: the maternal microbiome and offspring obesity
+The bugs that shape us: host - microbe interactions during and after pregnancy and in offspring

-Late pregnancy is characterized by maternal inflammation, insulin and leptin resistance and it has been proposed that these changes involve the maternal gut microbiome.
-In these studies we investigate how shifts in the pregnant gut microbiome affect maternal adaptation to pregnancy and impact placental and feta development.
-These studies are part of our long-term goal of determining the underlying early life precipitating factors that confer an increased risk of obesity and metabolic disease in offspring of obese mothers.
+Pregnant individuals make significant physiological adaptations to pregnancy and it has been proposed that these changes involve the maternal gut microbiome.
+In these studies we investigate the relationship between the pregnant gut microbiome and maternal adaptations to pregnancy and how different early life conditions impact placental and fetal development.
+These studies are part of our long-term goal of determining the underlying early life precipitating factors that confer an increased risk of chronic disease later in life.

 Canadian Teenagers and COVID 19: CanTec19

-We want to understand how COVID-19 might be changing these important transitions and habits.
-We also want to use teenagers' own perspectives and ideas as well as ideas from our local connections and partners (e.g. The Art Gallery of Hamilton) to develop ways that we can support teenagers during COVID-19.
-This may include sending updates about COVID-19 rules that are easier to understand or more exciting to follow, offering ways teenagers can share their thoughts and experiences of the pandemic, or suggesting ways that school programming and resources can better support teenagers.
+Understanding how the COVID-19 pandemic has impacted adolescent transitions and habits is important in order to promote and support health.
+We used teenagers' own perspectives and ideas as well as ideas from our local connections and partners (e.g. The Art Gallery of Hamilton) to develop ways that we can support teenagers during COVID-19.
+These may include sending updates about COVID-19 rules that are easier to understand or more exciting to follow, offering ways teenagers can share their thoughts and experiences of the pandemic, or suggesting ways that school programming and resources can better support teenagers.
+Check it our final report here

 Engaging the community and having an impact: